bedus-creation/laradash/readme.md

 # Inside Project

-This is build with laravel 5.7 && the resources folder are copied to with respect to the laravel 5.7 folder structure (if laravel < 5.7 ) please manully copied the sass and folder from /resources/sass/ to /resources/assets/sass/
+This is build with laravel 5.7 && the resources folder are copied with respect to the laravel 5.7 folder structure (if laravel version < 5.7 ) please manully copied the sass and folder from /resources/sass/ to /resources/assets/sass/

 In app.scss